mgduda/era5_to_int/README.md

 # era5_to_int

-A simple Python script for converting ERA5 model-level netCDF files to the WPS intermediate format
+A simple Python script for converting ERA5 netCDF files to the WPS intermediate format

 ## Overview

-The `era5_to_int.py` script converts ERA5 model-level netCDF files to the WRF Pre-processing System (WPS) intermediate file format, permitting the use of these data with either the Weather Research and Forecasting (WRF) model or the Model for Prediction Across Scales - Atmosphere (MPAS-A).
+The `era5_to_int.py` script converts ERA5 model- or pressure-level netCDF files to the WRF Pre-processing System (WPS) intermediate file format, permitting the use of these data with either the Weather Research and Forecasting (WRF) model or the Model for Prediction Across Scales - Atmosphere (MPAS-A).

-The only required command-line argument is the date-time, in YYYY-MM-DD_HH format, of ERA5 model-level files to convert.
+The only required command-line argument is the date-time, in YYYY-MM-DD_HH format, of ERA5 files to convert.
 For example:
 ```
 era5_to_int.py 2024-05-01_00
 ```